Ducdata1808/aws_youtube_analytics/README.md

 Tables are joined in a **1-to-many (1:*)** layout using the `country` key.
 Cross filter direction is configured to **Single** (from dimension to fact tables) to guarantee high performance and proper query planning.

 ### Dashboard Preview
-Here is a snapshot of the integrated visual dashboard:

 ![YouTube Trending Analytics Dashboard](images/dashboard.jpg)